tylerwillis/super-tortoise/content/pages/index.md

     content: >
       I'm most well-known as a founder of Unsupervised, which helps companies discover opportunities in their data (over $50M worth in 2021) and has raised over $50M to date from some marquee venture investors.

       I prefer to think of myself more broadly as someone who believes very strongly in the ability to intentionally develop the skills and tools that make us happier and help us improve the world.
 I call this practice **Skilled Optimism** and I do a lot of things that help me practice and evangelize that concept.
-Currently, I'm building a company, I invest $2-4m/yr in promising startups, and I try to encourage other people to become more optimistic.
+Currently, I'm building Unsupervised, I invest
+      $2-4m/yr in promising startups, and I try to encourage other people to become more optimistic.
     actions:
       - label: Learn about Unsupervised
         url: /contact